Expo 2068: Plot

 In Quebec, Canada, a nuclear reactor is being shipped to the Manicougan Power Complex by transporter truck.
-Captain Black (voiced by Donald Gray) switches a road sign to divert the driver onto an unfinished bridge, sending the transporter crashing into a canyon.
-The Mysterons (voiced by Donald Gray) reconstruct the driver, the transporter and the reactor to carry out their latest threat: to bring devastation to the Atlantic Seaboard of North America and thus "deal a heavy blow to the prestige of the world".
+Captain Black switches a road sign to divert the driver onto an unfinished bridge, sending the transporter crashing into a canyon.
+The Mysterons reconstruct the driver, the transporter and the reactor to carry out their latest threat: to bring devastation to the Atlantic Seaboard of North America and thus "deal a heavy blow to the prestige of the world".

 Elsewhere, a fleet of the Seneca construction company's remote-controlled helicopters are ferrying building materials to the site of the upcoming world's fair, Expo 2068.
 Infiltrating the Seneca control tower, Black holds the helicopter operator at gunpoint, forcing him to divert one of the helicopters to a forest clearing.
 There, the reconstructed transporter driver loads the reactor into the helicopter's wooden cargo container.
 Shortly after the transfer he is discovered by a passing lumberjack, whom he shoots and leaves for dead before departing.

-While tracking down the transporter in a Spectrum Pursuit Vehicle, Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) come across the wounded lumberjack and have him taken to hospital.
+While tracking down the transporter in a Spectrum Pursuit Vehicle, Captains Scarlet and Blue come across the wounded lumberjack and have him taken to hospital.
 They find that the reactor's thermal safety valve has been removed and that without it, the reactor will overheat and explode.
 They resume their pursuit of the transporter and the driver, attempting to evade Spectrum, is killed when he accidentally crashes his vehicle.
 With the reactor nowhere to be found, Scarlet and Blue remember that the lumberjack kept muttering the word "Seneca", and speed to Expo 2068.

 At the site, Black orders the operator to position the helicopter directly over the Expo tower.
 When Scarlet and Blue arrive, he tells the operator to crash the helicopter, but the operator refuses.
 Black shoots him, also hitting the controls and causing the helicopter to fly erratically.
 Putting on a jet pack, Scarlet flies up to the helicopter and uses a saw to cut his way into the cargo container, where he discovers that the reactor has reached critical temperature.
 Though briefly crushed by the reactor, Scarlet manages to stabilise it by disconnecting the external circuits.
 While this averts the disaster that the Mysterons intended, the helicopter crashes into the Expo tower and explodes, fatally injuring Scarlet.
 In the final scene, Blue flies Scarlet's body back to Cloudbase in anticipation of his recovery.